Owez/yark/api/README.md

 This route lets you explore content on the API instances local filesystem so that a web-based file explorer can be implemented.
 This route will open the directory and list all files/folders in the path provided as json content.
 There is no POST/DELETE/etc because the *only* other action any actor should be able to do on the filesystem is create new archives.

 This route is protected by an admin secret and is probably the most sensitive route in the API, but it's needed due to (good) security restrictions on `<input type="file">` in modern browsers.
+If you don't supply any JSON, the response will be the current user's home directory.
 Here's an example of the JSON body used to query for a path:

 ```jsonc
 {